Uri Geller: Stage magic parallels

 Yasha Katz, who had been Geller's manager in Britain, said in 1978 that all performances by Geller were simply stage tricks and he explained how they were really done.

 Geller's spoon-bending feats are discussed in The Geller Papers (1976), edited by Charles Panati.
 There was controversy when it was published.
 Several prominent magicians came forward to demonstrate that Geller's psychic feats could be duplicated by stage magic.
 Martin Gardner wrote that Panati had been fooled by Geller's trickery and The Geller Papers were an "embarrassing anthology".

 During telepathic drawing demonstrations, Geller claimed the ability to read the minds of subjects as they drew a picture.
 Although in these demonstrations he cannot see the picture being drawn, he is sometimes present in the room, and on these occasions can see the subjects as they draw.
 Critics argue this may allow Geller to infer common shapes from pencil movement and sound, with the power of suggestion doing the rest.

 Geller admits, "Sure, there are magicians who can duplicate [my performances] through trickery."
 He has claimed that even though his spoon bending can be repeated using trickery, he uses psychic powers to achieve his results.

 Physicist Richard Feynman, who was an amateur magician, wrote in Surely You're Joking, Mr. Feynman!
 (1985) that Geller was unable to bend a key for him and his son.

-James Randi has stated that if Geller is truly using his mind to perform these feats, "He is doing it the hard way."
+Randi has stated that if Geller is truly using his mind to perform these feats, "He is doing it the hard way."

 In November 2008, Geller accepted an award during a convention of magicians, the Services to Promotion of Magic Award from the Berglas Foundation.
-In his acceptance speech, Geller said that if he had not had psychic powers then he "must be the greatest" to have been able to fool journalists, scientists and Berglas himself.
+In his acceptance speech, Geller said that if he had not had psychic powers then he "must be the greatest" to have been able to fool journalists, scientists, and Berglas himself.
 In October 2012, Geller gave a lecture for magicians in the United States at the Genii Magazine 75th Birthday Bash.